velvetkevorkian/website-2021/posts/blog/web-archaeology.md

 to them — a reminder, perhaps, of the potential for expression this medium holds.
-These early pioneers, mapping that landscape, getting lost in the in the digital desert and dying of underexposure, so that others might find what\'s left behind and take up the quest anew, in a land safer for the sacrifices made.
+These early pioneers, mapping that landscape, getting lost in the in the digital desert and dying of underexposure, so that others might find what's left behind and take up the quest anew, in a land safer for the sacrifices made.

 At the collision of old and new media (and was there ever a term less